camwestwood/xapi/common_structures.md

 		<td>The <b>type</b> indicates the type of the object of the statement.
 It is required and valid values are listed on the <a href="vocabulary.md#31-activity-types">vocabulary</a> page.</br>
 				The <b>name</b> holds the name of the learning activity.</br>
 		The <b>description</b> describes the learning activity.</br>
-		The <b>extensions</b>:
-<ul><li><b>"http://id.tincanapi.com/extension/datetime"</b> is a ISO 8601 date time that indicates when the learning event started.</li><li><b>"http://id.tincanapi.com/extension/duration"</b> represents the length of time the event is scheduled to take, expressed as a string formatted as an ISO8601 duration.
-Note that ISO8601 duration allows representations to extend beyond their carry over points. e.g. one and a half hours can be represented as either PT1H30M or PT90M</li> </ul></td>
+<b>"http://id.tincanapi.com/extension/datetime"</b> is an extension that holds a ISO 8601 date time that indicates when the learning event started.<br /><b>"http://id.tincanapi.com/extension/duration"</b> represents the length of time the event is scheduled to take, expressed as a string formatted as an ISO8601 duration.
+Note that ISO8601 duration allows representations to extend beyond their carry over points. e.g. one and a half hours can be represented as either PT1H30M or PT90M.</td>
 	</tr>
 </table>